War crimes of the Wehrmacht: France

 In the course of fighting in the north of France in May 1940, Wehrmacht troops of the 267th Infantry Division killed 124 civilians in the Oignies and Courrières massacre.
 An estimated 500 civilians are believed to have been murdered by German forces in the Nord-Pas de Calais region.

-During the route of the French Army, in June 1940, the Großdeutschland Regiment massacred African soldiers and their European officers it had taken prisoner near the Bois d'Eraine.
+During the rout of the French Army, in June 1940, the Großdeutschland Regiment massacred African soldiers and their European officers it had taken prisoner near the Bois d'Eraine.
 Ten more African Frenchmen were murdered near Lyon.

 The same month, 9th Infantry Division combatants massacred African soldiers of the 4th North African Infantry Division they had captured near Erquivillers.
 A German officer is cited in French reports as explaining "an inferior race does not deserve to do battle with a civilized race such as the Germans."

 On 20 June 1940, 50 African soldiers were executed outside of Lyon in the Chasselay massacre.

 In September 1944, during the retreat from France, the garrison of Brest executed civilians and looted and destroyed civilian property during the Battle for Brest.
 The commander of the garrison, Generalleutnant Hermann-Bernhard Ramcke, was convicted of war crimes relating to these actions in 1951.

 The massacres include that of at least 1500 African French POWs of West African origin and was preceded by propaganda depicting the Africans as savages.
 From October 1942 onwards, the Wehrmacht carried out the 'Commando Order' calling for the summary execution of all captured commandos, even if in uniform.
 After the Italian armistice in 1943, many POWs were executed on several occasions when Italian troops resisted their forcible disarmament by the Germans.
 The massacre of the Acqui Division at Kefalonia is the most infamous.